ubbochum/ubbochum.github.io/README.md

 ```

-A watcher for IntelliJ IDEs can be found in thi [Gist](https://gist.github.com/ahagenbruch/990b03e17052be8e46c4)
+A watcher for IntelliJ IDEs can be found in this [Gist](https://gist.github.com/ahagenbruch/990b03e17052be8e46c4)